MongoDB Data Management with Node.js

 $ curl https://app-mymongodb.cloud.sdu.dk/api/products

-Conclusion: Development overview
+Conclusion: Development Overview

 We have built a structured web application running on UCloud capable of managing users and products, with NGINX as the front-facing API gateway and MongoDB for data storage.